fbaratov/mlrc-lic-plus-age/README.md

 _Note: the repository of the paper that we are reproducing can be found [here](https://github.com/rebnej/lick-caption-bias).
-The repo's README is included below._
+Much of the scripts and code available in this project are taken directly from the aforementioned repository._

 # Reproducing Our Results